 Put On Your Hazmat Suit; Get The Hell Out of Dodge

 I don’t like to be making this Quit.
 It seems anti-Cordelian.
 But sometimes you can’t help everyone.
-And wasting your energy trying to will only bring you down, too.
+And wasting your energy trying to do so will only bring you down, too.

 Even Anne Shirley herself (Cordelia Numero Uno) couldn’t reach everybody.
-Book after book, she skips through people’s lives and makes even the grumpiest of grumps softer, kinder, and more optimistic simply by being her own infectiously-in-love-with-life self.
-But still, in every book, there are always 2 or 3 people whose storm-clouded shells even the Anneish philosophy can’t penetrate.
+Book after book, she skips through people’s lives and makes even the grumpiest of grumps softer, kinder and more optimistic simply by being her own infectiously-in-love-with-life self.
+But still, in every book, there are always a few people whose stormcloud shells even the Anneish philosophy can’t penetrate.

-Anne remains her Anneish self in spite of these grumps, being cheery and optimistic because that’s just the way she is, but ultimately she knows better than to waste her breathe on trying to “rescue” them.
+Anne remains her Anneish self in spite of these grumps, being cheery and optimistic because that’s just the way she is, but ultimately she knows better than to waste her breathe trying to rescue them.
 I’m sure she’s sad about that, but she’s also wise enough to realize that if someone’s intent on living under a cloud, that’s where they’re going to live.
-“It takes all sorts to make a world,” and all that.

 When someone makes the millionth complaint about circumstances they can change (or circumstances they can’t, for that matter), I will exercise my own selective deafness and continue to design my amazing life and amazing self as amazingly as I can.